papaioannougr/Udacity-Capstone-Project---Starbucks/README.md

   - profile.json  : demographics of the customers

-  - transcript.json: detailed information about actions taken for the offers
+  - transcript.rar: detailed information about actions taken for the offers.
+This dataset was compressed due to its large size.

 2. Starbucks_Capstone_notebook.ipynb: It's the jupyter notebook where all analysis took place.